USF-OS/L0-Template/README.md

 # Lab 0: Getting to Know You

 Welcome!
 I'm excited to have you in class and am looking forward to getting to know you over the course of the semester.
-This first lab assignment has two
+This first lab assignment has three
 goals:

 * For you to tell me a little bit more about yourself
 * Testing out the assignment submission process
+* Getting started on the course discussion board

 ## Part I: Introduction